What is Plantar Fasciitis?

 It took a while for your foot to become inflamed to where the pain is unbearable.
-There were warning signs the sore foot gave you, unfortunately, when we don’t listen to these signs, symptoms get worse, the injury is aggravated more and eventually we are forced to listen to our body, in this case, the foot because it doesn’t want to work for you anymore.
+There may have been warning signs the sore foot gave you.
+Unfortunately, when we don’t listen to these signs, symptoms get worse, the injury is aggravated more and eventually we are forced to listen to our body.
+In this case, the foot because it doesn’t want to work for you anymore.
 Given it took a while to get to this point, it will take a while for it to heal.
 However, stay positive, it will heal, in time.

 Top 7 Tips for healing your plantar fasciitis

 - Help your foot and body internally with CBD Oil.
 Depending on your pain level, 500 mg or 1250 mg strength is recommended.
 1-2 full droppers daily or as needed because everyone’s pain level is different.
 It's okay to change your dosage depending on your pain level, therefore increase dosage in the beginning when your foot hurts the worst and decrease as it feels better.

 - Give your foot a rest!
 This one is hard, but it's necessary for the tendon inflammation to subside.